 The symptoms of seborrheic eczema are often aggravated by various factors, including stress, change of seasons, and heavy alcohol use.
 The types of symptoms that develop can vary from person to person.
 It’s also possible for symptoms to occur in different parts of the body.

 Seborrheic eczema tends to develop in oily areas of the body.
-According to the Mayo Clinic, it most often affects the scalp (Mayo).
-Other commonly affected areas are:
+It most often affects the scalp, but it can also occur in the following areas:

 - in and around the ears

-Seborrheic eczema has a characteristic appearance and set of symptoms.
+Seborrheic eczema has a distinct appearance and set of symptoms:

-- Affected areas tend to be greasy and oily.
+- Skin in the affected area tends to be greasy and oily.

 - Skin in the affected area may be red.